 - All data transformations are happening inside the model, and the refresh time would be slower.

-- The only way to expand visualization would be adding pages to the model, and you will end up with hundreds of pages after some time.
+- The only way to expand visualization would be by adding pages to the model, and you will end up with hundreds of pages after some time.

-- and many other issues.
+- And many other issues.

 Dataflow to Decouple the Data Preparation Layer